 Bearing in mind this general overview of the book, we return to the question of authorship.
 To speak of an author of the book of Psalms is inaccurate; Psalms is a collection of poetry and songs written by multiple authors over a vast period of time.
 Who precisely these authors were is an issue of some discussion.

-There are a few traditional answers to the question of who wrote Psalms.
+There are a few traditional answers to the question of who wrote the Book of Psalms.
 Many people assume that King David wrote all the psalms.
 Jewish tradition identifies ten authors in addition to King David: Adam, Melchizedek, Abraham, Moses, Heman, Jeduthun, Asaph, and the three sons of Korah.
 Individual psalms are attributed to each of these figures, identifying them as a “psalm of David” or “psalm of Asaph”.
 There are also other psalms that Ethan the Ezrahite and Solomon wrote according to tradition.
 Finally there are the so-called orphan psalms attributed to no one in particular.

 While there is little debate that Psalms was authored by multiple writers, King David is still frequently viewed as the book’s primary author.
 About half of the psalter is attributed to him in the psalm titles and there are references elsewhere in scripture calling King David "the sweet singer (or psalmist) of Israel” (2 Samuel 23:1).

 However, modern Biblical scholars are far less sure of the accuracy of these traditional views of authorship.
 Many scholars argue that attribution does not necessarily mean authorship.
-Just because a psalm is listed as a “psalm of David”, that does not automatically mean David wrote them.
+Just because one psalm is listed as a “psalm of David”, that does not automatically mean David wrote them.
 They may have been written for the King, or commissioned by him.
 Being the namesake of a specific text does not automatically make one it’s creator.
 Consider, for example, the King James Bible.
-This version of the Bible was neither written nor translated by King James himself.
+This version of the entire Bible was neither written nor translated by King James himself.
 The king merely commissioned it.
 Likewise it is possible that not all of the attributed psalms were written by the person they are attributed to.

 In truth, the collections of pieces included in the book of Psalms were written over an extremely long period of time, and revision and compilation took even longer.
 Its is absolutely possible that David composed at least some of the psalms included in this book of the Bible.
 But we are not able to say with certainty which particular psalms David—or Asaph or Moses—wrote.